MarcusDunn/yolo_mark_rs/README.md

 ---
 # Roadmap

+- [ ] add a limit to the cache (it munches memory if you annotate enough images, you can resize to clear cache for now)

 - [ ] multi-digit names shortcuts (type 1 1 quickly to get names #11)

 - [ ] drag boxes